Booting a Live ISO Image from Network

 into a ramdisk by default.
 This means all data lives in memory and

 is not persistent.
-In order to boot up the live system from a remote
+To boot the live system from a remote

-location and keep it on a persistent storage, it’s required to
+location and keep it on persistent storage, it’s required to

 pointing to that persistent storage.